dpshekhawat/utility-software/README.md

 ### More 🚧:
 - The keyboard hotkeys/shortcuts like (Ctrl+Shift+Esc, etc.) are not blocked using the script (will figure it out),
-- Some Fn keys (top keys) specifically F2,3,4,5,6 are not blocked (maybe because of the logic I used in script is not ideal)
+- Some Fn keys (multi-function keys) specifically F4,F5,F6 are not blocked (maybe because of the logic I used in script is not ideal)

 If you are using this for any purpose feel free to star(⭐) the repository.